 | Premature Withdrawal | Restricted | Allowed under conditions | Partial after specific years |

-The National Pension System (NPS) is a long-term retirement savings scheme that combines wealth creation, pension income, and tax benefits.
-With disciplined investing, inflation-aware planning, and proper asset allocation, NPS can help investors build a financially secure retirement corpus over the long term.
+In general, the NPS calculator helps the NPS investor understand the long-term retirement savings scheme that combines wealth creation, pension income, and tax benefits, which helps investors build a financially secure retirement corpus over the long term.

 Related Articles: